yoelhor/vid-logic-app/README.md

 # Helpdesk ID prove request

-The **helpdesk solution** is designed to significantly enhance security and efficiency in helpdesk operations, particularly for high-risk requests like password resets, and account recovery.
-The core of the solution lies in leveraging verified employee credential.
+The "Helpdesk ID prove request" is designed to significantly enhance security and efficiency in helpdesk operations, particularly for high-risk requests like password resets, and account recovery.
+The core of the solution lies in leveraging **Verified employee** credential.

 When an employee contacts the helpdesk for assistance, the agent triggers a secure presentation flow.
 The employee receives a short, one-time URL that directs them to the original Entra Verified ID presentation request.